How to Become a Police Officer in Phoenix

 Phoenix Police Training Academy

-Candidates who enter the Phoenix Police Training Academy are paid employees of the PPD, and are not required to live at the academy, nor do they have to pay for the training.
+Candidates who enter the Arizona Law Enforcement Academy (ALEA) as Phoenix officer recruits are paid employees of the PPD.
+Recruits are not required to live at the academy, nor do they have to pay for the training.
 Prospective cops attend classes Monday through Friday, for 8.5 hours each day.
 The academy lasts for 20 weeks.
 Once a candidate successfully graduates from the academy, he or she is promoted to the rank of police officer.
-After becoming a cop for the PPD, candidates go straight into field training with other patrol officers.
+New officers then attend an additional four weeks of training designed to familiarize them with the PPD’s specific procedures and equipment.

 Phoenix Police Salary and Jobs Outlook